Free and cheap things to do in Chicago this weekend: July 27-29

 Shakespeare in the Park

-WHERE: This weekend at Navy Pier on the Polk Brothers performance lawn and then parks throughout the city
+WHERE: This weekend at Navy Pier on the Polk Brothers performance lawn, then city parks throughout the summer

 COST: Free

 The Chicago Shakespeare Theater is putting on performances of A Midsummer’s Night Dream across Chicago this summer, beginning this week at Navy Pier at 7 p.m. through Saturday.
-The show then travels throughout the city to 18 other parks until it’s final performance at Ping Tom Memorial Park in Chinatown on Sunday, August 26th. , Among the cast is Richard Costes, a deaf actor , playing the character of Snout.
+The show will then travel across 18 other Chicago parks until its final performance at Ping Tom Memorial Park in Chinatown on Sunday, August 26th.
+Among the cast is Richard Costes, a deaf actor who cannot hear specific words, playing the character of Snout.

 Charles White: A Retrospective